-^{} The investment manager may use equities in this fund for the purpose of securities lending in order to earn an additional return for the fund While securities lending increases the level of risk within the fund it provides an opportunity to increase the investment return.
+^{}The investment manager may use the equities of the underlying fund for the purpose of securities lending in order to earn an additional return for the fund.
+While securities lending increases the level of risk within the fund, it provides an opportunity to increase the investment return.

-[†] In 2005, the United Nations established a body that developed the Principles for Responsible Investing ("PRI").
+^{&#}x27;In 2005, the United Nations established a body that developed the Principles for Responsible Investing ("PRI").
 The Principles for Responsible Investment are a set of six principles that set a global standard for responsible investing.